luk3yx/minetest-scriptblocks/README.md

 ### Print

 The purple blocks with a speech bubble on them will print the message specified inside to the chat.
+If the player name is left empty, the message is sent to everyone - otherwise, it is sent to that player.

 ### Guide